Sign In

 CTO Myra Murati has been named interim CEO to lead OpenAI; Sam Altman is leaving the company.

-OpenAI's founding purpose
+The founding purpose of OpenAI

 "Once that happens, ownership would shift to a more standard 49% for Microsoft, 49% for other investors, and 2% for OpenAI's nonprofit parent."